FlankaLanka/MessageAI/PRD.md

 ## 1. Overview
 MessageAI is a cross-platform messaging app inspired by WhatsApp, built using **React Native + Expo** with **Firebase** backend services.
-The MVP focuses on creating a **robust, reliable messaging experience** with real-time sync, offline queueing, and push notifications.
+The MVP focuses on creating a **robust, reliable messaging experience** with real-time sync, offline queueing, push notifications, and **AI-powered translation features**.
-AI features will be introduced in a later phase.
+The app now includes advanced AI translation capabilities with cultural context detection.

 ---